spitbol/spitbol-docs/minimal.md

 ## Conditional Assembly Features

-Some features of the interpreter are applicable to only certain target machines. they may be incorporated or omitted by use of conditional assembly.
+Some features of the interpreter are applicable to only certain target machines.
+They may be incorporated or omitted by use of conditional assembly.
 The full form of a condition is -

 ```
        .if    conditional assembly symbol    (cas)